The quartzite on

 Pilot Mountain

-you put pressure
+when you put

 on it.